 Different situations dictate different show-ring procedures.
 There is no set pattern for a showmanship class.
-An example of a pattern that you might be asked to perform is on the back of this publication.
+Below is an example of a pattern that you might be asked to perform (Figure 1).
 The pattern you will be asked to perform will be posted at least an hour before your class.
 Familiarize yourself with this pattern, and know how you are going to execute every maneuver.
 Part of your score depends on the accuracy and precision you demonstrate in completing the pattern.

 Be sure the exhibitor's number is readily visible.
 Hold the halter shank in the right hand, giving the horse enough shank to allow him to walk with a natural balanced stride.
 Hold the remaining portion of the shank in the left hand.
-The remaining portion of the shank should not be excessive and bundlesome.
+The remaining portion of the shank should not be excessive.
 Keep a safe distance between you and the next exhibitor.
 Be alert and know where the judge and ring steward are at all times.